THEORETICAL NANOPHYSICS Group

 TAO-DFT are generally superior in performance for a wide range of applications, such as thermochemistry, kinetics, reaction energies, and optimized geometries.

-Very recently, we have proposed a self-consistent scheme for the determination of the fictitious temperature in TAO-DFT .
-Relative to the system-independent
+In addition, we have recently proposed a self-consistent scheme for the determination of the fictitious temperature in TAO-DFT .
+Relative to the

-range of applications.
-To obtain excited-state properties within the framework of TAO-DFT, a frequency-domain formulation of linear-response time-dependent
+To obtain excited-state properties within the framework of TAO-DFT, a frequency-domain formulation of linear-response

 To explore the equilibrium thermodynamic and dynamical properties of nanosystems with radical character at finite temperatures, we have recently combined